-31. The Utilities shall place information on their websites that clearly shows how to establish a LEO and which departments must be contacted to negotiate interconnection agreements and PPAs
+25. It is appropriate to require that the Utilities place information on their websites clearly showing how to establish a LEO and which departments to contact to negotiate interconnection agreements and PPAs.

-32. DEC and DEP should revise Paragraph 5 of their respective PPAs to limit their right to request planned operational information to QFs of three MW or larger.
+26. It is appropriate to require that DEC and DEP revise Paragraph 5 of their respective PPAs to limit their right to request planned operational information from QFs of three MW or larger.

-33. WCU's and New River's proposals to offer variable rates based upon their wholesale cost of power and to offer long-term fixed price rates that track DEC's Commission-approved five, ten, and 15-year long-term avoided cost rates for QFs interconnected at distribution should be approved.
+27. WCU's and New River's proposals to offer variable rates based upon their wholesale cost of power and to offer long-term fixed price rates that track DEC's Commission-approved five, ten, and 15-year long-term avoided cost rates for QFs interconnected at distribution should be approved.
 The changes the Commission has approved herein to DEC's proposed five-, ten-, and 15-year avoided capacity rates should be reflected in the long-term avoided capacity rates that WCU and New River file in compliance with this Order.